Teaching English in Thailand

 While most job interviews for teaching English in Thailand are conducted in person, some are completed in advance over the phone and via e-mail.
 English instructors in Thailand are typically responsible for airfare and housing expenses.
 Most teachers live in apartments recently vacated by previous teachers, and many room with coworkers.
 Contracts typically last 12 months with jobs available to teach business professionals as well as children.

 A generous salary affords those teaching English in Thailand the opportunity to live a comfortable lifestyle, while saving 250–300 USD per month.
 The Thai Baht is valued at about one third of the US Dollar- foreigners have considerable purchasing power while in the country.
 English language schools in Thailand offer approximately 20 to 25 hours of work per week, allowing for plenty of time to travel and explore.
-English teachers do not need to have a bachelor’s degree to teach in Thailand, although it is preferred.
-TEFL certification is required.
+A four-year bachelor’s degree and a TEFL certification are typically required to teach English in Thailand.
 Major cities for teaching English in Thailand include Bangkok, Chiang Mai, Phuket, and Pattaya.

 Staff Articles about Teaching English in Thailand: